 Walking your dog in the neighborhood park is all very good but it cannot compare to what a dog park has to offer.
 In the latter, it is the dog that determines the frequency and level of interaction you can have with the other person.
 Being among dog-owners from the same community also provides ample common ground for people to get talking and, by extension, get to know the community as a whole.

 Animals’ antics act as icebreakers, just as babies’ do.
 In contained societies such as recreational vehicle parks, shared interests can go a long way in forming spontaneous, long-lasting relationships that nurture the growth of the entire community.
 Simply put, dog parks make engagement quick, easy, and convenient.
 Not to mention, a whole new level of relaxed!

-Dog parks in a recreational vehicle resort make for an amenity that combines relaxation with ample utility.
+Dog parks in an RV park makes for an amenity that combines relaxation with ample utility.
 As the number of off-leash areas varies, most cities and especially manufactured housing communities face a shortage of dog parks.
 General parks are beautiful spaces to spend time in, but it is in dog parks that interaction takes place, and interactions sustain communities.

 For a community of a specific demographic such as recreational vehicle parks, collective action is of critical importance.
 In essence, one must take care of another.
 If such co-dependent links are to be established, then a space to gather and discuss is also crucial.
 And dog parks provide exactly that.

 So far, I’ve discussed the interactive benefits of dog parks in manufactured housing communities.
 However, there is another purpose that they serve, and for many, it takes precedence over integration and interaction.
 By this I mean, safety.